anielv95/ml_flask/README.md

 # challenge_ml_technical_test

-This is the solution to the Challenge ML
+To see the endpoint deployed and the answer for the "input" variable inside "predict-test.py" you need to install:

-To see the endpoint deployed and the answer for the input variable inside predict-test.py you need to build the image and then run the container
+1. Docker engine

-docker build -t flask-app
+2. Python

-docker run flask-app
+3. Requests python package (pip install requests)

-You will see the response printed.
+Then you have to be in the repo folder and after that can execute "docker-compose up" and then execute "python predict-test.py" and you will see the response printed for the "input" variable inside  "predict-test.py" file.